-When most of us are at home with our families, friends and loved ones on Christmas, some of our colleagues will be at Elkhart General and Memorial caring for those who are sick.
+When most of us are at home with our families, friends and loved ones on Christmas, some of our colleagues will be at Elkhart General, Community Hospital of Bremen and Memorial Hospital caring for those who are sick.
 Spending the holiday in the hospital can be especially hard on children and their families, so our doctors, nurses and other clinical staff and associates go out of their way to comfort our young patients and their families.
 We asked a Beacon Children’s Hospital nurse and physician to offer their perspectives on what it’s like to work the Christmas shift.
 Grab tissues if they are handy, but also know that these clinicians believe it is a privilege to care for children on Christmas Day.

 “There’s something magical about working a holiday shift in a hospital.
 Yes, we are not with our families but instead we get to share the holiday with our “work family”.
 We like sharing our stories of family traditions and often bring a favorite dish in to share with co-workers.
 We recognize the families we serve would much rather be home celebrating their own traditions with the people they love but sometimes, especially at Christmas, we become their family.